BitBay Review – A Beginner’s Guide

 - Crypto to crypto maker trades

-“Takers” have a 0.1% on all crypto to crypto trades.
+“Takers” have a 0.1% fee on all crypto to crypto trades.
 Fiat trades start from 0.3% (relatively high taking into account alternatives like Bitstamp).

 Withdrawal fees depend on the currency you’re withdrawing.
 You can see the complete fee schedule here.

 While originally BitBay was aimed at Polish customers, today it is an international exchange with no specific limits on where users can register from.
-Due to the fact that BitBay is not registered in the IRS (Internal Revenue Service), it is not able to provide service to US customers at the moment.
+Due to the fact that BitBay is not registered with the IRS (Internal Revenue Service), it is not able to provide service to US customers at the moment.